General

 Range and Habitat

-Arctic Tern: Breeds on arctic tundra from Aleutians, northern Alaska & across northern Canada and south to northern British Columbia, northern Manitoba, Quebec, and Mass.
+Arctic Tern: Breeds on arctic tundra from Aleutians, northern Alaska & across northern Canada and south to northern British Columbia, northern Manitoba, Quebec, and Maine.
+Declining breeder in Massachusetts.
 Winters in Antarctica.
 Furthest migration of all birds: up to 22,000 miles round trip.
 They see more daylight than any creature since they are in both Southern and Northern Hemispheres during periods of longest days.

 Breeding and Nesting

-Arctic Tern: One to three buff to pale olive eggs with black and brown blotches are laid on bare rocks, often lined with nothing more than a few pebbles.
-Egg color and markings are excellent camouflage among rocks.
-Both parents incubate eggs for about 24 days.
+Arctic Tern: These terns often return to the same area they were hatched to breed.
+They are ground-nesting species.
+One to three buff to pale olive eggs with black and brown blotches are laid on bare rocks, often lined with nothing more than a few pebbles.
+The color and markings of the eggs are excellent camouflage.
+Both parents incubate the eggs for about 24 days and rear the young together.

 Foraging and Feeding